rwest/linear-scaling-tests/README.md

-this branch is for methanol
+This branch is for catalytic partial oxidation of methane.